fubark/cosmic/cscript/README.md

 ```

 ### Functions

+#### Declaring functions.
-Functions are declared with the `fun` keyword:
+Functions are declared with the `fun` keyword.
+Functions declared in the top level scope are eligible for hot swap during development.
 ```cscript
 using cs.math
 fun dist(x0, y0, x1, y1):